ibm-cloud-docs/appid/manageidp.md

 App ID uses tokens to identify users and secure your resources.
 You can adjust your configuration to fit your applications needs by setting the lifespan of the tokens.
 Token lifetime begins again each time a user signs in.
 For example, you set your refresh token lifetime to 10 days.
 An access token and a refresh token are created when the user signs in for the first time.
 If the user returns to your app 3 days later, they wouldn't need to sign in again.
 But, if the user waited 12 days after their initial sign-in, and then returned to your app, they would need to sign in again.
 For more information about tokens, check out [Understanding tokens](/docs/services/appid?topic=appid-tokens#tokens).

-When you set token expiration, the values apply to all of the providers that you have configured.
-If you want to customize your tokens further, try using the API to [map custom claims](/docs/services/appid?topic=appid-customizing-tokens) so that the user information is available at runtime.
+When you set token expiration, the values apply to all of the providers that you make available.
+If you want to customize your tokens further, try calling the API to [map custom claims](/docs/services/appid?topic=appid-customizing-tokens) so that the user information is available at run time.
+Note that when you work with the API the customization times are configured differently.
 {: tip}

 1. Go to the **Manage Authentication > Authentication settings** tab of the service dashboard.